oslabs-beta/MetriQL/README.md

 Input your specific query under Query Input (code playground) and click Submit to generate customized GraphQL code based on your needs
 Access query history via the left panel
-Export or highlight and copy the auto-generated GraphQL code that displays beneath the performance graph Visit the sidebar on the left to view GraphQL Types and ResolversClick on Export or highlight and copy/paste
+Export or highlight and copy the auto-generated GraphQL code that displays beneath the performance graph Visit the sidebar on the left to view GraphQL Types and Resolvers Click on Export or highlight and copy/paste

 ER Visualizer*